 Is Mason & Hamlin In Your Portfolio?

-Mason & Hamlin pianos have been acclaimed by professionals and piano afficionados for over 150 years.
-The combination of Old World craftsmanship with time-tested designs and materials make Mason & Hamlin one of the few invesment-grade pianos built today, and now, astute investors are taking note of Mason & Hamlin’s remarkable potential.
+Mason & Hamlin pianos have been acclaimed by professionals and piano aficionados for over 150 years.
+The combination of Old World craftsmanship with time-tested designs and materials make Mason & Hamlin one of the few investment-grade pianos built today, and now, astute investors are taking note of Mason & Hamlin’s remarkable potential.